Diversity, Equity and Inclusion can Contribute massively to the Social Pillar of ESG

 Support social enterprises;

-Support social innovative businesses that incorporate underprivileged or socially-disconnected people;
+Support socially innovative businesses that incorporate underprivileged or socially-disconnected people;

 Create additional social value for businesses; and